aniketbeez/PaymentSystem/README.md

 ### 4. Payment Risk Engine
 Consumes messages from the Kakfa queue, performs risk analysis and stores the messages in the Sql Server database.
 As this is a POC risk engine, it has a dummy logic for performing risk analysis and accepting only 70% of the messages.

+## Assumptions/Considerations
+* All other APIs such register user, register payment method, etc. are out-of-scope
+* Encryption of secret information is not implemented but can be discussed during the interview
+* Risk analysis requirements are out of scope and is replaced with a dummy logic of risk calculations

 ## Running the Project: